fz172/fanfly/_posts/2025-07-27-firewall_forward_work_2.md

 The fuel pump bracket for my installation is slightly different from the instruction in the KAI.

 In the KAI, the bracket is supposed to be installed in a upright position.
-For my naviflow set up, the fuel pumps needs to have its fittings sideways poining to the naviflow.
+For my naviflow set up, the fuel pumps needs to have its fittings sideways pointing to the naviflow.
 So I need to install the bracket sideways.

 The 4 mounting holes to the bracket is almost perfectly square, but with just a few millimeters offset.
 So they are actually a rectangle.
 To install the bracket sideways, I used dremel to slightly make the holes oval shape.
-The holes are squeeshed closer horizontally, and moved further apart vertically.
+The holes are squeezed closer horizontally, and moved further apart vertically.

 Adjusting the hole took a lot of time, as I don't want to make them too big.
 And in the process I broke several grommets.